Skip to content

 Performance

-As described in "installation" section, Vue I18n offer the following two built ES modules for Bundler.
+As described in "Different Distribution files" section, Vue I18n offer the following two built ES modules for Bundler.

 • message compiler + runtime: vue-i18n.esm-bundler.js